Return to Library Home Page

 Growth Habit: Evergreen, succulent perennial, mounding and spreading to 2-feet tall with generally a 5-feet spread when mature, growth rate is moderately slow.

-Foliage/Texture: Stems are jointed into fleshy pads that are curiously thickened and shaped like a beaver's tail to 2-feet long.
-Usually stems are glaucous with areoles containing glochids (white to brown) and no spines, pads are occasionally pleated when drought stressed; coarse texture.
+Foliage/Texture: Stems are jointed into fleshy clades (pads) that are curiously thickened and shaped like a beaver's tail to 2-feet long.
+Usually stems are glaucous blue with a reddish tinge and areoles containing glochids (white to brown) and no spines, clades are occasionally pleated when drought stressed; coarse texture.

-Flowers & Fruits: Flowers are a brilliant magenta pink in spring, 3- to 4-inches across, are borne on upper terminal margins of pads; fruit oblong, 2- to 3-inches long, red to purple, edible.
+Flowers & Fruits: Flowers are a brilliant magenta pink in spring, 3- to 4-inches across, are borne on upper terminal margins of clades; fruit oblong, 2- to 3-inches long, red to purple, edible.

 Seasonal Color: A profusion of flowers during March into April, fruit during summer.